All Episodes

 It really isn't, folks.

-They're gonna let you be happy.
+They're going to let you be happy.

-They have to keep you upset, they have to keep you on edge.
+They have to keep you on edge.

 That's how you end up saying, would you fix it for me?